The Story of Duality, Darkness and a Daring Rescue

 So how did these foreign layers come into being?
 Through the Fall of the Angels—for another name for these pure Godlike beings, or Holy Ghosts, is angels.
 Note the phrase here: Godlike.
 We are not saying we are God.
 God is a being, and what we possess has many divine attributes, but not to the same extent as the substance of God himself.
 The only way we can reunite with God is if the part that is in us becomes purified and free.
 We can’t be one with God when we’re a fouled up mess.

-A means had to be found so that those who desired to return to God could do so—without violating anyone’s free will, even that of Lucifer.
+A means had to be found so that those who desired to return to God from the darkness could do so—without violating anyone’s free will, even that of Lucifer.
 This is the great Plan of Salvation in which Christ played a major role.

 So a war took place between Christ and Lucifer.
 We can use our imagination to envision it being like a war with guns and spears, as would happen here.
 Of course, that’s not quite it, but somehow we can get that there was a spiritual war.
 Jesus and his team were so outnumbered that Lucifer had to admit it was a fair fight.
 So far, everyone was playing by the rules.
 This was a non-negotiable thing, this ability to make sure that in the end, even Lucifer would ultimately be able to get back to God.
 He will, of course, be that last one Home, since he was the very first to leave.